-When an owl comes out during both the night and day it means that they are crepuscular and they can come out a few hours before the sunsets or when the weather is dreary.
+When an they comes out during both the night and day it means that they are crepuscular and they can come out a few hours before the sunsets or when the weather is dreary.
 Owls that are out during the day will normally fly over the fields and look for active rodents or other animals that they can eat.

 What do owls do in the winter?

 During the winter, they have to survive just as they do during the other months.
 Sometimes, they sit on top of trees or will fly across fields looking for food.

 Owls that are in areas where there is snow will often times scan the snow by turning their heads in all directions so that they can see if any prey is running about.

 Owls are great at hunting and catching food and so they are able to survive even the coldest of weather.
 Some owls will walk on the snow and will dig and pry the snow so that they can catch prey that is under the snow.
 Since they are able to turn their head in all directions and have amazing hearing and seeing, the owls are able to go different directions and catch prey as they scurry through the snow.

 An owl has ears that are so good that they can hear a mouse move up to two feet under the surface of the snow.
 They can then adjust their flight and fly to the prey and change direction midflight and switch directions in just a second to go on the course of the prey.

 An owls feathers are small and they are considered silent birds because they make no sound when they fly.
 This helps particularly in the winter when the food sources are harder to come by.